Marxist schools of thought: Marxism

 Marxism analyzes the material conditions and the economic activities required to fulfill human material needs to explain social phenomena within any given society.
-It assumes that the form of economic organization, or mode of production, influences all other social phenomena—including wider social relations, political institutions, legal systems, cultural systems, aesthetics, and ideologies.
+It assumes that the form of economic organization, or mode of production, influences all other social phenomena—including wider social relations, political institutions, legal systems, cultural systems, aesthetics, and ideologies; this serves as the fundamental axiom of Marxist thought.
 The economic system and these social relations form a base and superstructure.
 As forces of production improve, existing forms of organizing production become obsolete and hinder further progress.
 As Karl Marx observed: "At a certain stage of development, the material productive forces of society come into conflict with the existing relations of production or—this merely expresses the same thing in legal terms—with the property relations within the framework of which they have operated hitherto.
 From forms of development of the productive forces these relations turn into their fetters.
 Then begins an era of social revolution".
 These inefficiencies manifest themselves as social contradictions in society which are, in turn, fought out at the level of the class struggle.